-My scientific focus is to understand how tissue development is stimulated by mechanical stimuli.
+The focus of the BICEPS laboratory is to understand how tissue development is stimulated by biophysical stimuli.
 Most tissues modulate their developmental programs to match the mechanical stresses they encounter in everyday life.
 These include gravitational forces, tensile strains, compressive forces, shear stresses, or dynamic mechanical stimulation resulting from muscular activity (movement/exercise).
 Notable examples of mechanosensitive tissues include all classes of muscle (skeletal, cardiac and smooth), bone, cartilage, tendons, ligaments and blood vessels.
 Indeed, tissues exhibiting mechanically-regulated development are rather the rule rather than exception and give rise to over 80% of our entire body mass.